Geerodge/georgemc.co.uk/src/pages/about.md

 I teach my clients how to create a customer journey, understand their audience and bring in repeat sales.

-These skills help my clients grow their business and earn more.
+These skills help my clients how to grow their business and earn more.

 ### Grow Your Business and Get More Customers.
 #### Understand Your Audience and Drive Traffic to Your Website